opdoffer/qnap-ubuntu-hassio-onedrive-script/readme.md

 - [HASSIO on Ubuntu](https://gist.github.com/frenck/32b4f74919ca6b95b30c66f85976ec58) Github: frenck/hassio_ubuntu_install_commands.sh

 **WARNING!!!**
-**This script is tested on my own setup, but using this is at your own risk.
+**This script is tested on my own setup, but use this is at your own risk.
 DATA will be lost on QNAP.
 Please adjust it to your own needs!!**
 **In case you want to be absloutely sure about the outcome, use manual installation steps following the links mentioned before.**

 ## Step1.
-Prepare the QNAP (you can skip this if you have Ubuntu up and running already):
+Prepare the QNAP (you can skip this if you have Ubuntu up and running already or don't own a QNAP):
 - Create a Ubuntu live USB (This procedure is tested with ubuntu 18.04);
 - Connect a keyboard and HDMI screen to the QNAP TS251+;
 - Boot the QNAP and press DEL repeatedly when QNAP splash screen starts;
 - Change the boot order to local harddrive, and shutdown QNAP
 - Insert Ubuntu live USB and press F7 during QNAP splash screen repeatedly until temporary bootmenu appears
-- Choos to boot from Live usb
+- Choose to boot from Live usb
 - Follow instructions to install ubuntu on local harddisk of the QNAP WARNING!!!: all data will be lost!!!!
 - After reboot QNAP will start Ubuntu.
 Proceed to next step.